 How long will it take?

-A Street Naming and Numbering plan will be drawn up usually within 5 working days and the information sent to our external contacts including Royal Mail.
+A Street Naming and Numbering plan will be drawn up usually within 5 to 10 working days and the information sent to Royal Mail.

 If the new development includes the creation of new street(s) then the ward councillors for the area will be consulted on the proposed street name.
 This will add at least 10 working days to the process.
 Also, you will be asked to provide new street name plates as detailed in our Street Naming and Numbering Guide.